TeamPandory/pandory500/README.md

     - *.. and many more ..*
 - Full root access to your device via Linux Terminal
 - NATIVE ScummVM Emulator - For point and click adventure games
-- NATIVE OpenBOR Emulator 3.0 - r7142 - For fan-made beat-em-ups
+- NATIVE OpenBOR Emulator - For fan-made beat-em-ups
-- NATIVE PPSSPP 1.31.1 - Playstation Portable Emulator
+- NATIVE PPSSPP - Playstation Portable Emulator
-- NATIVE DOSBox Staging 0.79 (git master) - IBM PC / MS-DOS Emulator
+- NATIVE DOSBox Staging - IBM PC / MS-DOS Emulator
-- NATIVE OpenCubic Music Player 0.299 (plays MP3/MOD/XM and many more)
+- NATIVE OpenCubic Music Player (plays MP3/MOD/XM and many more)
+- NATIVE MilkyTracker (Make your own mod music)
+- NATIVE Quake, Doom and Duke3D in HD
 - NATIVE Video Player - with joypad support (mpv)
 - Virtual cores to allow retroarch to start the native emulators
 - Almost ALL settings are configurable in the `Pandory/.user` folder of the USB stick